brandoninvergo/pacnanny/README.md

   option.
 * Prompt for a reboot when the kernel has been upgraded.

+## Usage

-Simply use the `pacnanny` command in place of `pacman`.
-So, to do a system update, you would do `pacnanny -Syu`.
+`pacnanny` is a thin wrapper around pacman that only looks at the arguments you pass and at the output of `pacman`.
+Any arguments are just passed to `pacman`, so you can simply use the `pacnanny` command in place of `pacman`.
+So, to do a system update, you would do `'pacnanny -Syu`.

 ## Justification